5 Important Facts About Florida Workers’ Compensation

 Work-related injuries happen when you least expect them.
 Injuring yourself on the job affects your health and livelihood.
 Although workers’ compensation is supposed to ease the burden of work-related injuries, navigating the claims process can be confusing.

 Fortunately, a Florida workers compensation defense firm can help assuage any uncertainty clouding your next move as you enter the claims process.
-In this short guide, the lawyers at Cotney Construction Law will break down five important facts about Florida workers’ compensation that every potential claimant should be aware of.
+In this short guide, the lawyers at Cotney Attorneys & Consultants will break down five important facts about Florida workers’ compensation that every potential claimant should be aware of.

 Who is at Fault?